|Nutritional Guidelines (per serving)|

 - 3 lemons (very thinly sliced, seeds removed)

-Place the pot over medium heat and cook the fig-sugar mixture until the sugar is completely dissolved, stirring constantly.
+Place the pot over medium heat and cook the fig and sugar mixture until the sugar is completely dissolved, stirring constantly.

-Reduce the heat to low and add lemon slices.
-Cover and cook, occasionally stirring to prevent sticking until the figs are transparent and the syrup is thick about 2 to 3 hours.
-If possible, use a candy/deep-fry thermometer—the jelling point to look for is 220 F to 225 F.
+Reduce the heat to low and add the lemon slices.
+Cover and cook, occasionally stirring to prevent sticking, until the figs are transparent and the syrup is thick, or about 2 to 3 hours.
+If possible, use a candy or deep-fry thermometer—look for a jelling point of 220 F to 225 F.